pnp/List-Formatting/column-samples/generic-image-download/README.md

 ![screenshot of the sample output](./assets/screenshot.png)

+## List requirements

+Attachments need to be disabled on the list in order for the solution to work.

 ## View requirements

 This format can be applied to any column type (its value is ignored).
 However, it is expected that the following one column is part of the view.